Boise City, Oklahoma: Attractions

-The Cimarron Heritage Center Museum includes exhibits and artifacts on dinosaurs, the Santa Fe Trail and other local historic sites.
+The Cimarron Heritage Center Museum includes exhibits and artifacts on dinosaurs, the Santa Fe Trail, and other local historic sites.
 The museum grounds showcase a restored Santa Fe Depot, a blacksmith shop, a one-room schoolhouse, a windmill exhibit, buggies, and more.
-The grounds are home to "Cimmy" the "Cimarronasaurus", a metal sculpture 65 ft. long and 35 ft. tall, said to be a life-sized Apatosaurus dinosaur cut-out calculated from the bones of a dinosaur that was actually excavated in western Cimarron County in the 1930s.
+The grounds are home to "Cimmy" the "Cimarronasaurus", a metal sculpture 65 ft long and 35 ft tall, said to be a life-sized Apatosaurus dinosaur cut-out calculated from the bones of a dinosaur that was actually excavated in western Cimarron County in the 1930s.

 The Cimarron County Chamber of Commerce is located in a red train caboose.
 Out front of the caboose is featured the Boise City Bomb Memorial, commemorating the accidental 1943 aerial bombardment.

 Autograph Rock Historic District, containing rutted traces of the Cimarron Cutoff of the Santa Fe Trail, features Autograph Rock, inscribed with the names of travelers from the 1850-1865 era.
 Access to the site can be granted at the Cimarron Heritage Center Museum.
 The separate Cold Spring and Inscription Rock Historic District similarly features Inscription Rock with Santa Fe Trail travelers' names inscribed, but also has a former camp site with a stone building that served as a stagecoach station, and a stone spring house.

 The Cimarron County Courthouse was designed by M.C.
 Parker in the Classical Revival and Neoclassical styles and constructed in red brick.
 It opened in 1926 after the previous wood-frame courthouse burned down.

+Education

+The school district is Boise City Public Schools.